bambooeric/altbda2/TstDev/ReadMe.txt

 This is a new BDA interface wrapper for AltDVB v2.2.

-!!! ttBdaDrvApi_Dll.dll, TeVii.dll must be placed in directory with AltDVB.exe !!!
+!!!
+TeVii.dll must be placed in directory with AltDVB.exe !!!

 The configuration file (Dev_Bda2Driver.cfg) should be placed in the same folder as the interface (Dev_Bda2Driver.int).
 If this file doesn't exist, the interface driver